-Diane Von Furstenberg, 74, Wows In Skintight Swimsuit: ‘Am I Crazy To Post This?’
+Diane von Furstenberg, 74, Wows In Skintight Swimsuit: ‘Am I Crazy To Post This?’

 “You aren’t crazy at all please don’t think so.
 You are real and human.
 Thank you for sharing this,” a fan commented.

-The upload proved a big hit.
-It received more than 2,500 comments and over 38,300 likes.
+The upload proved a big hit with her audience, as it received more than 2,500 comments and over 38,300 likes.

 The star previously made headlines for her unconventional marriage to Barry Diller, who she wed in 2001.
 In 2009, she revealed that they don’t live together and like to have their own space.